 None of the police officers involved in the incident were convicted, and in response, violence broke out on the city’s streets.
 People looted stores in South-Central LA, with some setting fire to storefronts.
 Terrified residents called 911, but received no help from authorities.

-Instead, police officers retreated from the chaos, allowing the violence to go unchecked.
+Instead, police officers retreated from the chaos, allowing the LA riots to go unchecked.
 Denny, who is white, suddenly found himself entering the eye of the storm as he cruised down Normandie Avenue.

 It took mere seconds before the scene on the streets in front of his truck turned ugly — and nearly robbed him of his life.